 When can you access your State Pension and how much is it likely to be?

-Could you have any ‘lost’ pensions from previous employers?
+Could you have a ‘lost’ workplace pension plan from any of your previous employers?

 What sort of lifestyle do want during your retirement?